Introduction

 43-2 Hatagaya 2-chome, Shibuya-ku, Tokyo, Japan

 After Olympus shifted their emphasis away from the OM series, they introduced better-quality, achromatic close-up lenses for their fixed-lens iS-series SLRs.
-These close-up lenses were available in both 49mm and 55mm sizes, and were supplied with a plastic diffuser to fit over the camera’s built-in flash.
+These close-up lenses were available in both 49mm and 55mm sizes.
+They were supplied with a plastic diffuser that clips onto a groove around the lens to soften the camera’s built-in flash and stop the front of the lens from partly blocking the flash.

 These iS series close-up lenses can be used on OM lenses with 49 mm and 55 mm filter threads, and produce significantly better results than the close-up lenses designated for the OM series.